Andreas Christensen: International career

 On 8 June 2015, Christensen made his senior international debut for Denmark in a 2–1 home friendly win against Montenegro at the Viborg Stadium, as a 69th-minute substitute for Pierre-Emile Højbjerg.
 On 24 March 2016, Christensen made his first Denmark start in a 2–1 victory over Iceland, playing the full 90 minutes of the friendly at the MCH Arena.

 Christensen played six matches in Denmark's successful 2018 FIFA World Cup qualification campaign.
 On 14 November 2017 he scored his first international goal to equalise in a 5–1 win over the Republic of Ireland in the second leg of the play-off.
 Manager Åge Hareide called him up for the final tournament in Russia.
 He partnered Simon Kjær in central defence, having been able to play in that position due to Andreas Bjelland's absence through injury, but played in defensive midfield in the final group game against France.
 In the last 16 against Croatia, he remained in midfield to combat the opponents' strength in that sector, but made an error that allowed Mario Mandžukić to equalise as Croatia went on to win on penalties.

-Andreas Christensen was one of the key players for Denmark during their very successful UEFA Euro 2020 campaign, as he played all six games.
+Christensen was one of the key players for Denmark during their very successful UEFA Euro 2020 campaign, as he played all six games.
 On 21 June 2021, Christensen scored a thunderous goal from long range against Russia in a 4–1 win that helped Denmark advance to the knockout-phase of the tournament.
 After having defeated both Wales and the Czech Republic to get there, Denmark lost to England in the semi-final 2–1 after extra time at Wembley Stadium.

+In November 2022, Christensen was selected in Denmark's squad for the 2022 FIFA World Cup.
+He started all three of the team's matches in Qatar, scoring in the 2–1 loss to France in their second Group D fixture.

+At UEFA Euro 2024, Christensen again started in all of Denmark's matches as they were knocked out by hosts Germany at the round of 16.